 The pension gives you a lifetime monthly payment determined by the benefit formula.
-It's based upon your number of years of service credit x 1.5% x highest five years' earnings converted to a monthly average.
+It's based upon your number of years of service credit (years prior to July 1, 2020 x 1.5%; years after July 1, 2020 x 2%) x highest five years' earnings converted to a monthly average.
 For example: